wren-lang/wren/doc/site/control-flow.markdown

 ^title Control Flow
-^category language
+^category guide

-Control flow is used to determine which chunks of code are executed and how many times. *Branching* statements decide whether or not to execute some code and *looping* ones execute something more than once.
+Control flow is used to determine which chunks of code are executed and how many times. *Branching* statements and expressions decide whether or not to execute some code and *looping* ones execute something more than once.

 ## Truth

 All control flow is based on *deciding* whether or not to do something.
-This decision is conditional on the value of some expression.
-We take the entire universe of possible values and divide them into two buckets: some we consider "true" and the rest are "false".
+This decision depends on some expression's value.
+We take the entire universe of possible objects and divide them into two buckets: some we consider "true" and the rest are "false".
 If the expression results in a value in the true bucket, we do one thing.
 Otherwise, we do something else.

 Obviously, the boolean `true` is in the "true" bucket and `false` is in "false", but what about values of other types?
 The choice is ultimately